ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Introduction

-Modern millimeter interferometers, such as the Atacama Large Millimeter/submillimeter Array (ALMA), the NOrthern Extended Millimeter Array (NOEMA), and the SubMillimeter Array (SMA) have achieved the angular resolution and sensitivity required to unveil the fragmentation properties in the dense clumps, that are the crowded and heavily extincted sites where high-mass stars and clusters form, typically located a few kpc away from the Sun \citep{Zhang2014,Zhang2015,Csengeri2017,Sanhueza2017,Beuther2018,Fontani2018,Svoboda2019,Sadaghiani2020,Moscadelli2021, Palau2021,Liu2020,Liu2022,Morii2021,Morii2023,Traficante2023,Avison2023,Ishihara2024,Liu2024, Zhou2024a}.
-In recent years, an important observational effort has been carried on to study these massive clumps, identifying and characterizing the embedded population of star-forming fragments in order to provide important observational constraints to the models of high-mass stars and cluster formation.
-Several surveys focused on clumps in specific evolutionary phases, either very young and quiescent systems embedded in infrared dark clouds \citep{Zhang2014, Sanhueza2017, Svoboda2019, Sanhueza2019, Anderson2021, Morii2023, Rigby2024} or systems in more advanced stages, which are associated with infrared bright emission \citep{Beuther2018, Liu2020, Liu2024, Xu2024}.
+Modern millimeter interferometers, such as the Atacama Large Millimeter/submillimeter Array (ALMA), the NOrthern Extended Millimeter Array (NOEMA), and the SubMillimeter Array (SMA) have achieved the angular resolution and sensitivity required to unveil the fragmentation properties in the dense clumps, which are the crowded and heavily extincted sites where high-mass stars and clusters form, typically located a few kiloparsec from the Sun \citep{Zhang2014,Zhang2015,Csengeri2017,Sanhueza2017,Beuther2018,Fontani2018,Svoboda2019,Sadaghiani2020,Moscadelli2021, Palau2021,Liu2020,Liu2022,Morii2021,Morii2023,Traficante2023,Avison2023,Ishihara2024,Liu2024, Zhou2024a}.
+In recent years, an important observational effort has been carried out to study these massive clumps, identifying and characterizing the embedded population of star-forming fragments in order to provide important observational constraints to the models of high-mass stars and cluster formation.
+Several surveys focus on clumps in specific evolutionary phases, either very young and quiescent systems embedded in infrared dark clouds \citep{Zhang2014, Sanhueza2017, Svoboda2019, Sanhueza2019, Anderson2021, Morii2023, Rigby2024} or systems in more advanced stages that are associated with infrared bright emission \citep{Beuther2018, Liu2020, Liu2024, Xu2024}.
 Other surveys selected their targets to cover a wide range of evolutionary phases \citep{Avison2023, Traficante2023, Ishihara2024}, but observed only a limited number of systems.
 The ALMA-IMF Large Program \citep{Motte2022} surveyed 15 massive Galactic protoclusters near the Sun (d$\,<\,5.5$\,kpc) for a detailed analysis of the core mass function in different environments and evolutionary stages.
-These observations have built up a rich, but rather heterogeneous dataset of observed properties of the fragments hosted in a couple of hundred of massive clumps.
+These observations have built up a rich, but rather heterogeneous dataset of observed properties of the fragments hosted in about two hundred massive clumps.